AnCh7/documentation/devops/devops-platforms/backstage.md

 Engineers write their documentation in Markdown files which live  together with their code - and with little configuration get a  nice-looking doc site in Backstage.

+# Integrations

+Integrations allow Backstage to read or publish data using external providers such as GitHub, GitLab, Bitbucket, LDAP, or cloud providers.

+# Plugins

+Backstage is a single-page application composed of a set of plugins.

+Each plugin is treated as a self-contained web app and can include almost any type of content.
+Plugins all use a common set of platform APIs and reusable UI components.
+Plugins can fetch data from external sources using the regular browser APIs or by depending on external modules to do the work.

+# Configuration

+Configuration is stored in YAML files where the defaults are `app-config.yaml` and `app-config.local.yaml` for local overrides.
+Other sets of files can by loaded by passing `--config <path>` flags.

+# Authentication

+Sign-in and identification of users, as well as delegating access to third-party resources.
+Supported:

+    Atlassian
+    Auth0
+    Azure
+    Bitbucket
+    Cloudflare Access
+    GitHub
+    GitLab
+    Google
+    Google IAP
+    Okta
+    OneLogin
+    OAuth2Proxy

+Backstage can also *authorize* specific data, APIs, or  interface actions - meaning that Backstage has the ability to enforce  rules about what type of access is allowed for a given user of a system.
+This is done via The permission framework.

+# Deploying Backstage